AjithGeorge/ApiAutomationUsingPostmanAndNewmanWithHtmlExtraAndAzurePipelines/README.md

 1. Clone the repo.
 2. Import the collection and environment to postman tool.
 3. Run the tests from either Postman Collection Runner or through Newman tool.
-4. Report is will get generated for the execution through Newman tool.
+4. Use appropriate parameter for newman test execution to generate report.

 ## Status Check:
 ```javascript